 Sneaker Prediction Accuracy

 How accurate are data-driven sneaker price predictions?
-We backtest our models and publish the results.
-Here is what the data shows.
+We grade every forecast against the real outcome and publish the results on a live scoreboard.
+Here is how the measurement works.

 Quick Answer